 Are there different types of fostering?

-There are many different types of foster care that our carers provide, depending on each young person’s needs.
+When trying to define foster care, it’s important to remember that there are many different types of foster care that our carers provide, depending on each young person’s needs.
 Every child’s backgrounds and upbringings will be unique to them and often children will display different behaviours depending upon their own experiences.

 We always have the best interest of our young people in mind and will always strive to find the perfect families for them to live with.
 We consider their needs, appropriate location, ideal living situation, and educational opportunities when making matches with foster families.

 Often when people talk about fostering, they can get confused with adoption.
 There are a number of differences between the two, mostly these are legality ones which you can read more about here.